Island-Ghost/midnight-mcp/README.md

 - Node.js (v18.20.5)
 - Yarn package manager
 - Docker and Docker Compose (for running the proof server)
-- A secure environment for storing sensitive wallet seeds and API keys
+- A secure environment for storing sensitive wallet seeds

 ## Setup and Installation